-Daune Sheri, an accomplished Connecticut portrait artist, describes her work as emotive realism – a style of art that evokes an emotional response from the viewer by subtly stimulating an emotion, memory or mood.
+Daune Sheri, an accomplished Connecticut portrait artist, describes her work as emotive realism – a style of art that evokes an emotional response by subtly stimulating an emotion, memory or mood.

-Daune currently resides in Brooklyn, Connecticut with her husband and Italian Greyhound friend, where she has established an in-house working art studio and works full-time as a portrait artist.
+Daune currently resides in Brooklyn, Connecticut with her husband and Italian Greyhound friend, where she has established a private home studio and works full-time as a portrait artist.
 She is an active member of the International Guild of Realism and the Northeastern Connecticut Art Guild.